Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

-The 2019 FIBA World Cup kicks off Saturday, Aug.
+The 2019 FIBA World Cup kicked off Saturday, Aug.
 31, in Shanghai with eight first-round games.
-Team USA will play its tournament opener on Sunday, Sept.
-1.
+Team USA played its tournament opener on Sunday, Sept.
+1, walking away 88-67 winners over the Czech Republic.

 Team USA has won the previous two World Cup titles in 2010 and 2014.
 All 12 current members once played college basketball at an NCAA institution.